“The washing machine’s stopped working!”

 - There are laws stipulating that tyres must not have tread levels below a legal limit.

-- Safety concerns will always mean that users will be mindful of the need to replace their tyres.
+- Safety concerns will always mean users are mindful of the need to replace their tyres.

 - With so many cars being company cars, replacement is an expense that is often not borne by the individual.